wumm-project/wumm-project.github.io/About.md

 In doing so, terminological shifts and clarifications already made during the last 50 years have to be considered.
 Altshuller's foundation are patents that refer to inventions only, not to discoveries.
-Nevertheless, concrete discoveries also play a major role in Altshuller's texts.
+Nevertheless, concrete discoveries and engineering practices also play a major role in Altshuller's texts.
 A theoretical distinction between these two concepts, which is practically tied to the question of patentability, has been tried many times.
 However, an unbiased analysis of these attempts shows that they arise, above all, from different epistemic understandings of the cognitive process itself:

 * Discoveries are part of an academic cognitive process in which referencability, connectivity, and cooperative review processes are at the